Scheduling Screenwriting: How to Find Time to Write

 Routine is a writer’s best friend, believe it or not!

-Even writing for a little as five or 10 minutes a day can help keep the ideas flowing.
-This technique works best when you set your writing time the same exact time per day.
-If you are most alert at 8 a.m. then write at 8 a.m.
+Writing for as little as five or 10 minutes daily can help keep the ideas flowing.
+This technique works best when you set your writing time to the same time per day.
+If you are most alert at 8 a.m., then write at 8 a.m.
 If you like to write at night, then write at night.

 No matter what, keep it consistent for the best results — and write every day!